How Long Does Therapy Take? What to Expect from Trauma Therapy

 • Addresses the root cause: AF-EMDR targets the traumatic memories themselves, not just the symptoms

-• Faster results: Many clients experience significant improvement in fewer sessions than traditional talk therapy
+• Faster results: I find many clients experience significant improvement in fewer sessions than traditional talk therapy

 • Less re-traumatization: You don’t have to repeatedly describe painful details